 3. Write a living will and designate a medical power of attorney

-A living will, also known as advanced health care directive, is a document which outlines your wishes regarding the medical treatment you would like to receive if you become unable to express consent.
+A living will, also known as an advanced health care directive, is a document that outlines your wishes regarding the medical treatment you would like to receive if you become unable to express consent.
 It will specifically state which medical procedures you would or would not like to go through should you become incapable of speaking.
-Because a living will cannot include all known medical procedures and treatments, it is also recommended to name a medical power of attorney who will be legally allowed to choose for you under special circumstances unexpressed in your document.
+Because a living will not include all known medical procedures and treatments, it is also recommended to name a medical power of attorney who will be legally allowed to choose for you under special circumstances unexpressed in your document.

 4. Let your family know about your life insurance policy and retirement plans

 Thoroughly organizing your finances, debts, and bills is crucial if you want to help your family cover the cost of your funeral services and pay for your car loans, credit card, or mortgage.
 If they are not aware these documents and accounts exist, the funds they would otherwise have access to will go to the state.
 Similarly, if you have multiple debts, it is advisable to organize everything so that your family will have a less difficult time accessing your funds and paying for them.

 Were you or a family member diagnosed with an asbestos-related disease?
 The victims of occupational asbestos exposure are eligible for financial compensation.
 Our highly experienced attorneys have been providing quality legal representation to people injured by asbestos exposure since 1990 and will do all in their power to help you recover the compensation you deserve.
 If you are a veteran or the family member of a deceased one who seeks compensation, you will have to retrieve your or their military records and medical records and send these documents to our experienced attorneys.